bhoward/focsipedia/docs/scala.md

 convert Java to Scala, and experience programming in one can often be transferred to the other.

+Scala's combination of Java compatibility with the functional paradigm's support for building high-level abstractions has led to substantial adoption in industry.
+One of the early [success stories](https://www.artima.com/articles/twitter-on-scala) is when Twitter's user base exploded in 2008.
+Parts of their backend written in Ruby couldn't handle the load, so they rewrote it quickly in Scala and found that it could easily keep up.
+The strongly-typed functional style enabled them to find a sweet spot between the JVM's efficient compiled code and the flexibility associated with dynamic languages such as Ruby or Python.

 In recent years, partly due to the influence of Scala, functional features such as anonymous functions ("lambdas") and immutable records with pattern-matching have been added to Java.
 Nevertheless, Scala provides a cleaner setting in which to learn about functional programming, and has continued to serve as a testbed for advanced ideas in language design.
 In addition to the Java Virtual Machine target, there are now also compilers from Scala to